What is polymyalgia rheumatica?

 How is polymyalgia rheumatica treated?

 Steroid medicine is the main treatment for PMR.
 Your healthcare provider will start you on a low dose of this medicine.
 You should start to feel better soon after starting.
 When your symptoms are better, your healthcare provider will slowly lower the amount of medicine.
 If your symptoms return, he or she will increase the dose.
-You may need to take steroid medicine for a few years.
-Return of symptoms is common, so you may need to take steroid medicine again in the future.
+You may need to take steroids for a few years.
+Return of symptoms is common, so you may need to take steroids again in the future.
 If untreated, PMR may go away on its own after several years.
 But symptoms will likely return.

 What are possible complications of polymyalgia rheumatica?